romanRegmi/Apex-Learning/Asynchronous Apex/Scheduled/README.md

+Scheduled Apex
+• You can run Apex classes at a specified time.
+• Run Maintenance tasks on Daily or Weekly basis.
+• Implements Schedulable interface in Apex class.

+Syntax
+global class SomeClass implements Schedulable {
+global void execute(SchedulableContext ctx) {
+// write some code

 A CRON expression is basically a string of five or six fields that represents a set of times, normally as a schedule to execute some routine.
 Example: